SRathinaGiri/IndianRummy/README.md

 3.  **Discard:** You must end your turn by discarding one card to the Discard pile.

 ---
-*This game was built by S. Rathinagiri, working as a coding partner with Google Gemini.*
+*This game was built by S. Rathinagiri, working as a coding partner with Google Gemini and ChatGPT Codex.*